JanMiao/TEsimVar/README.md

 - pysam

 ## Quick start
+The data used in below examples can be found in the **testData** folder

 **1. Simulate 100 pTE from known TE insertions and deletions**
 ```bash
 ppte TEreal --knownINS MEI.fa --knownDEL rmsk.txt --CHR 21 --nTE 100